Sylvain-SF/Py_Ber-Analysis/README.md

 The average fare per driver reached is most for the Rural cities types and is lowest for the Urban, meanwhile, Suburban were in the middle closest to Rural.<br>

 ![](Analysis/PyBer_fare_summary.png)<br>
-Finally the results showed that the average fare was bigger in Rural cities due to the fact that there were less driver available.
+Finally the results showed that the average fare was larger in Rural cities due to the fact that there were less driver available.
 The largest the city was, the more we could see ride-sharing.
 We also analysed that for all cities type there was a spike of fare in the last week of february.<br>

 ##  Summary :